canopas/animated_reorderable_list/README.md

 ```

 ### AnimatedGridView
-A Flutter `AnimatedGridView` that animates insertion and removal of the item.
+A `AnimatedGridView` that animates insertion and removal of the item.

 ```dart
 AnimatedGridView(